 Cereals, potatoes and sugar beet are the main crops in Polish agriculture.
-Poland is a major producer of apples, cabbage, carrots, wheat and rye.
-The cattle livestock at the end of 2007 was estimated at over 5.4 million heads and approximately 15.7 million pigs were bred for consumption.
+Poland is a major producer of apples, cabbage and rye.
+The cattle livestock is estimated at almost 5.5 million heads and approximately 18 million pigs are bred for consumption.

-4. Energy sector
+4. Energy Sector

-In 2006, Polish power stations generated a total of 161.7 TWh of electricity and national consumption reached 136.7 TWh.
-Annual electricity generation was then approx. 4,200 kWh per inhabitant.
-The main materials used for generating electricity are hard coal and lignite.
-A small percentage of the total amount of electricity produced is obtained from renewable sources of energy (4.3 TWh in 2006) with the dominant role going to hydro energy.
+In 2005, Polish power stations generated a total of 153 TWh of electricity.
+Annual electricity generation is 4,037 kWh per inhabitant.

+The main materials used for generating electricity are coal and lignite.
+A small percentage of the total amount of electricity produced is generated by hydroelectric plants located on major rivers.
 Poland has no nuclear power stations.
-According to European Commission projects Poland should be striving to achieve a 15% share of renewable energy in total energy sold to final consumers by 2020.

-The energy sector, formerly 100% stateowned, is currently being privatized.
+The energy sector, formerly 100% state-owned, is currently being privatized.
 The process includes power stations and electricity distribution companies throughout the country.